 Me: “OK, but I do not like when you hit, it gave mommy a boo boo.
 I do not want that, I don’t like boo boos.

 Me: “Thank you baby!”

 And… wait for it!
-Not even a minute late, he was asleep, snuggled into me, arm around me, and with a smirk on his face and all.
+Not even a minute late, she was asleep, snuggled into me, arm around me, and with a smirk on his face and all.
 He knows everything is OK now.
-That’s my baby, even if he hit me.
-I kiss his head, tuck him in, and now this time it was OK to walk away.
-Yes, he fell asleep but I still felt bad about it because it was probably from exhaustion due to those sad tears.
+That’s my baby, even if she hit me.
+I kiss her head, tuck her in, and now this time it was OK to walk away.
+Yes, she fell asleep but I still felt bad about it because it was probably from exhaustion due to those sad tears.
 That was the last time I initiated nap time into our routine.

-Instead of napping Declan now looks at some books and puzzles for quiet time, we run errands during what used to be nap time.
-Instead of wasting play time in the morning now, he is my little helper during cleaning, we bake or cook something, jump and dance to get our wiggles out and then relax to some YouTube “read along with your book” videos, and I even carry him on my back to get some things done.
+Instead of napping Judy now looks at some books and puzzles for quiet time, we run errands during what used to be nap time.
+Instead of wasting play time in the morning now, she is my little helper during cleaning, we bake or cook something, jump and dance to get our wiggles out and then relax to some YouTube “read along with your book” videos, and I even carry her on my back to get some things done.